 E-cigarette explosion victims can suffer serious and life-changing injuries.
 But no one should have to suffer due to the careless or reckless actions of product manufacturers.
 If you are injured by a defective product, such as a faulty vape pen, Bisnar Chase can help.

-There have been many injuries in the last few years e-cigarettes that explode due to a faulty battery or charging mechanism.
-Many of the injuries can lead to permanent damage to hands, face and neck.
-If you’ve been injured by an exploding e-cig contact our defective product lawyers for a free consultation.
+If you’ve been injured by an exploding e-cigarette or vape pen contact Bisnar Chase’s defective product lawyers for a free consultation.
 You may be entitled to compensation including medical bills and time off work.
-Call 1-800-561-4887 for help.

 What is in an E-Cigarette?

 An electronic cigarette is basically a battery-powered vaporizer.
 The parts that make up an e-cigarette are a mouthpiece, a cartridge or tank, an atomizer, a microprocessor, a battery, and possibly an LED light on the end.
 The atomizer consists of a heating element that vaporizes the liquid in the cartridge.
 The e-liquid heats up to create an aerosolized vapor, which the user inhales.